 Test and Learn

-An approach that is higher risk in the short term but extremely effective if persevered with, is the “test and learn” approach.
+An approach that is higher risk in the short term but extremely effective if persevered with, is the “test and learn” or lean approach.
 It is effectively dipping a toe in the water to see if a certain targeting approach works which can mean spreading your budget thinly and getting a lower ROI in the short-term.
 It does also mean though that once you know for sure which platforms are your highest converter, you can focus your efforts and budget and get maximum ROI in the long-term.
-If you’re not sure what platforms are available to you to try based on your audience and budget, take our Marketing Mix Calculator to get you started.